Law Commission of India: Role of Law Commission in legal reform in India

 The recommendations of the commission are not binding on the government.
 "They are recommendations.
 They may be accepted or rejected.
 Action on the said recommendations depends on the ministries/departments, which are concerned with the subject matter of the recommendations."
 This has resulted in a number of important and critical recommendations not being implemented.
 The commission, however, has continued to work upon its assigned tasks.

 The power vested in the commission to suo motu take up matters for discussion and submit recommendations has also worked well to the advantage of India's legal system.
 The history of the commission is replete with such recommendations which have been made in the wake of the hour and where the law has needed change.
 Further, the commission has been often returned to review its earlier reports in the wake of changed scenarios and the aptness of law in such situations.
 Euthanasia and related issues, in particular, has been one such area where the commission has been relook the situation at least three times, with the latest being its 196th report on the topic.

 Besides the Law Ministry, the commission has also been requested to work upon specific issues and submit its views by the Supreme Court on various occasions.
 The latest in regard has been the 205th report of the commission which has been prepared in view of the Supreme Court's request for assistance in determination of "certain legal issues relating to child marriage, and the different ages at which a person is defined as a child in different laws."
 The report stirred a public debate in India for recommending inter alia, a reduction in marriage age of boys to be at par with girls at 18, instead of the long continuing 21 and 18 respectively.

 With all its past and present works being continuously provided on the internet, the commission has also provided a firm assistance to legal research in the country.
-The fact that a number of its reports have been taken receptively by the various ministries and have been worked upon to change the legal scenario, is itself an indicator sufficient enough of the role of the commission in furtherance of law reform in India.
+The fact that a number of its reports have been taken receptively by the various ministries and have been worked upon to change the legal scenario, is itself a sufficient indicator of the role of the commission in furtherance of law reform in India.